 Frank is arrogant.
 Frank is outspoken.
 Frank is confident.

+II.
 Skills for Using Language Well

 When people don’t use words well, there are consequences that range from mild annoyance to legal actions.
 When people use words well, however, they can be inspiring and make us better people.
 In this section, we will look how we mitigate the problematic language issues discussed above.